Palakjindal28/Projects/stone_paper_scissor/README.md

-**🪨 Rock Paper Scissors Game 🎮**
+**🪨 Stone Paper Scissors Game 🎮**

-A simple and interactive Rock-Paper-Scissors web game built using HTML, CSS, and JavaScript.
+A simple and interactive Stone-Paper-Scissors web game built using HTML, CSS, and JavaScript.
 This project demonstrates DOM manipulation, event handling, and basic game logic in a fun and visual way.

 🧠 **Features**

-Play the classic Rock-Paper-Scissors game in your browser
+Play the classic Stone-Paper-Scissors game in your browser

 Interactive buttons and hover effects